Natural vs. Treated Gemstones: A Buyer’s Guide to Understanding Enhancements

 Have your Facebook and Instagram ads been acting weird lately?
 Maybe your trusty “lookalike” audiences stopped working, or your performance swings wildly from day to day.
 You aren’t imagining it.
 A massive, unified shift has happened under the hood of Meta’s ad platform.
 This new AI-powered ecosystem is driven by Meta Andromeda and the new foundational ad model, Meta GEM.

 For years, marketing gurus have said, “Creative is the new targeting.”
-With these updates, this is no longer just a catchy slogan—it is a technical reality.
+With the meta gem update, this is no longer just a catchy slogan, it is a technical reality.
+Here is exactly what is happening to your ads and how you need to change your strategy to survive.

 Here is exactly what is happening to your ads and how you need to change your strategy to survive.